Running Example

 The matrix A is said to be:

 Is this matrix symmetric?
-Hermetian?
+Hermitian?

 \left[\begin{array}{rr}1 & 1+\mathrm{i} \\ 1-\mathrm{i} & 2\end{array}\right]

-It’s Hermetian, but not symmetric.
+It’s Hermitian, but not symmetric.

-\left[\begin{array}{rr} 1 & 1+\mathrm{i} \\ 1-\mathrm{i} & 2 \end{array}\right]^{*}=\left[\begin{array}{rr} 1 & \overline{1+\mathrm{i}} \\ \overline{1-\mathrm{i}} & 2 \end{array}\right]^{T}=\left[\begin{array}{rr} 1 & 1+\mathrm{i} \\ 1-\mathrm{i} & 2 \end{array}\right]
+\left[\begin{array}{rr} 1 & 1+\mathrm{i} \\ 1-\mathrm{i} & 2 \end{array}\right]^{*}=\left[\begin{array}{rr} 1 & \overline{1+\mathrm{i}} \\ \overline{1-\mathrm{i}} & 2 \end{array}\right] = \left[\begin{array}{rr} 1 & 1-\mathrm{i} \\ 1+\mathrm{i} & 2 \end{array}\right]

 Let \mathbf{u} and \mathbf{v} be column vectors of the same size, say n \times 1.